 Her music is performed internationally: in Belo Horizonte, Brazil as part of the “eu gostaria de ouvir” new music festival, in Tel Aviv as part of a German-Israeli exchange, New York, and Krakow during the Axes Composer Triduum in 2011.
 Also Canada as part of the Thin Edge New Music Collective's Commissioning Fund!

 In 2011-2012 she was a scholarship holder funded by the Society of the Friends of the MH Stuttgart and in 2012-2013 of the Deutschland Stipendium funded by the Sparda Bank.

 2016 RMN Calssical Calls for Scores for II a crow (solo violin).
 In 2013 she was a prize winner at the Acht Brücken festival in Cologne for string quartet and electronics.
 In 2012 she was awarded the Honorary Mention from the Prix Ton Bruynèl for to a crow for flute and tape, and the 3rd prize of the Crossover Composition Award for violin duet.

 2018 lecturer at the very first International Congress for Wind Band Music in Neu-Ulm.

-She currently conducts the Musikverein Bad Cannstatt, Posaunenchor Kornwestheim, Posaunenchor Schorndorf and Junges Blech.
+She currently conducts the Musikverein Bad Cannstatt, Posaunenchor Kornwestheim, and Posaunenchor Schorndorf.
 In May 2017 she will conducted the Kreisverbandsorchester Stuttgart-Filder with a premiere of her latest piece Caipora for wind band.

 Her other interests include trombone, football (the English sort), going to the woods, cycling, swimming in cold water, brass bands and experiencing new places (and eating their food).